One of Our Simply Fun Kids Halloween Craft Ideas

 We love to use countdown calendars in our house.
 When my kids were little, I found them to be of great use to help in their excitement of an upcoming holiday, birthday, event, etc. They were able to see for themselves just how long they had to wait.

 There are many types of Halloween Countdown Calendars available online and in stores.
 Some you are able to change the number of days left, some keep track of the days with a ghost or ghoul hopping around from day to day, and others offer up a treat every day.
-Although we love the treat calendars we do not do candy, so the toy treats can become quite expensive for each day and it becomes a bit hard finding enough items to last.
+Although we love the treat calendars we do not do candy, so the toy treats can become quite expensive for each day and it becomes a bit hard finding enough items to last an entire month.

 When I came up with the idea of making our own DIY Halloween Countdown Calendar this year it took me quite a bit to pull it all together.
 I had several things that I was requiring of this spooky Halloween decoration.

 - Easy enough for kids to help